Yoga Practice:

 2. Press down evenly through the heel, big toe mound and little toe mound of the right foot.
 Reach up through the top of the head.

-3. Bend the left knee and turn it to the left side, then press the left foot against the inner calf or inner thigh of the right leg.
+3. Bend the left knee and turn it to the left side, then press the left foot against the ankle, the inner calf or inner thigh of the right leg.

 4. Reach the arms wide to the sides, or slowly extend the arms up overhead.